 A combination of melted chocolate chips and unsweetened cocoa powder, helps keep the crumb moist while also absorbing some of the fat, something gluten-free flour blends have a hard time doing.
 Without the cocoa powder the end result was overly greasy and sweet.

-GF ice cream sandwich bars also work well for creating different flavor combinations.
-I used a mint chip ice cream, but use any flavor variation, as long as it’s with a gluten-free ice cream.
+GF ice cream bars also work well for creating different flavor combinations.
+I used a mint chip ice cream, but use any flavor variation, as long as it’s with a GF ice cream.
 Use anything from classic vanilla ice cream, strawberry, to gelato and homemade ice cream.

-If you are looking for easy gluten-free dessert recipes, I particularly love this one because you can make it ahead of time.
-Plus, it’s an unexpected treat, especially in the hot days of summer!
+I particularly love this gluten-free dessert idea because you can make it ahead of time.
+Plus, it’s an unexpected treat, especially in the hot days of summer.
 Whether your entertaining, or want to surprise your family with homemade ice cream sandwiches, it’s the perfect choice!

 Other than picking up a carton of ice cream, all the ingredients should be ready to go right in your kitchen!
 Below I share any workable substitutions, especially if you need a dairy-free adaptation.